jacksund/simmate/tutorials/02_Run_a_workflow.md

 ```
 ===================== relaxation/staged =====================

 Using:

-	from simmate.workflows.relaxation import Relaxation__Vasp__Staged
+        from simmate.workflows.relaxation import Relaxation__Vasp__Quality00

 You can find the source code for this workflow in the follwing module:

         simmate.calculators.vasp.workflows.relaxation

 Description:

-    Runs a series of increasing-quality relaxations and then finishes with a single
-    static energy calculation.

-    This is therefore a "Nested Workflow" made of the following smaller workflows:

-        - relaxation.vasp.quality00
-        - relaxation.vasp.quality01
-        - relaxation.vasp.quality02
-        - relaxation.vasp.quality03
-        - relaxation.vasp.quality04
-        - static-energy.vasp.quality04

-    This workflow is most useful for randomly-created structures or extremely
-    large supercells.
-More precise relaxations+energy calcs should be done
-    afterwards because ettings are still below MIT and Materials Project quality.
+Runs a very rough VASP geometry optimization with fixed lattice volume.
+Quality 00 indicates these are absolute lowest quality settings used
+in our available presets.

+Typically, you'd only want to run this relaxation on structures that were randomly created (and thus likely very unreasonable).
+More precise
+relaxations should be done afterwards.
+Therefore, instead of using this calculation, we recommend only using the relaxation/staged workflow,
+which uses this calculation as a first step.

 Parameters:

 - command
-- copy_previous_directory
+- compress_output
 - directory
+- is_restart
+- pre_sanitize_structure
+- pre_standardize_structure
+- run_id
 - source
 - structure